MarharytaFilipovych/OINK/README.md

 2) Locate it somewhere but keep in mind the location!
 3) Go to the folder where **compiler.py** file resides.
 4) Ensure that you are in the same location as the **compiler.py**.
-5) Run this command, speciing the path to your OINK code file location:
+5) Run this command, specifying the path to your OINK code file location:

 ```bash
     python3 -m compiler <YOUR_CODE_LOCATION> ./llm/<YOUR_DESIRED_FILE_NAME>.ll